Business Administration for Dynamics 365

-Below is an overview of some of the business management settings.
+Below is an overview of some of the business management settings to assist with you business administration in Dynamics 365.
 To navigate to this area, on the Navigation Bar, select Settings, then Business Management.

 Fiscal Year Settings